scholokov/long-travel-2/Meeting notes/Meeting notes 31.05.23.md

 # Meeting notes 31.05.23

 ## Discussion topics:

+:black_square_button: To do Retro of the Travel project - 10 min!

+:black_square_button: Discuss questions from the team - 10 min!

+## Discussion topics:

 :black_square_button: for all team please add your comments to the our Retro board https://metroretro.io/board/LBZLQY6YBTKV